 I am aware of the difference in German cockroaches and the giant flying cockroaches.
 I had German cockroaches twice in apartments back in Illinois and I don’t consider myself dirty.
 (Cluttered perhaps but not dirty.)
 But we had just moved in.
 It was hot.
 I was delirious.
 I was a Yankee.
 The people in the office sent the bug guy up later that day.

-I called my best friend in Chicago at work and said it was an emergency.
-I told her what happened and wondered how I was supposed to sleep at night.
+I called my best friend in Chicago and told her what happened and wondered how I was supposed to sleep at night.

 She said, “Well, you should sleep with the lights on because I hear they don’t like light.”